-FY2013-17 appropriations assumed carryover funds for total budgetary resources of \$3.2 million
+FY 2015-18 appropriations assumed carryover funds for total budgetary resources of \$3.2 million.

-The budget request of \$3,094,000 (\$3.1 million), including two-year spending authority, to support a full year of agency operations during FY 2018 is less than the \$3.2 million requested in FY 2011 through FY 2016.
-Although ACUS has never received a full \$3.2 million appropriation, Congress has consistently appropriated funding for ACUS at a level equal to, or more than, \$3.2 million in total budgetary resources once prior year carryover funds are added.
+The budget request of \$3.1 million, including two-year spending authority, to support a full year of agency operations during FY 2019 is less than the \$3.2 million requested in FY 2014 through FY 2017.
+Although ACUS did not receive a full \$3.2 million appropriation, Congress has consistently appropriated funding for ACUS at a level equal to, or more than, \$3.2 million in total budgetary resources once prior year carryover funds are added.
 And Congress has consistently given ACUS two-year funding authority.
-Tight control of agency expenditures has allowed ACUS to utilize its two-year funding authority to carryover small balances from one fiscal year to the next, this authority is necessary to maintain optimal spending efficiency given the nature of ACUS's work and the agency's small size.
+Tight control of agency expenditures has allowed ACUS to utilize its two-year funding authority to carryover small balances from one fiscal year to the next.
+This authority is necessary to maintain optimal spending efficiency given the nature of ACUS's work and the agency's small size.